Spice Tea Recipe & More Fabulous Fall Drinks!

 Instructions

 - In a saucepan combine 1 cup of water, the orange zest, cinnamon stick, ground cinnamon and cloves.
-Let simmer for a few minutes.
+Bring to a light boil and let simmer for a few minutes.

-- Using a tea strainer, pour the hot spice mixture through the strainer into the mug, and add more hot water to fill the mug.
+- Using a tea strainer, pour the hot spice tea mix through the strainer into the mug, and add more hot water to fill the mug.

 - Enjoy!